 The club schedules weekly rides each weekend throughout the year.
 During the summer, the club also schedules week day evening rides and overnight rides.
 Ride distances range from 15 to 100 miles.
 Many routes are specially designed for novices.
 Non-members are welcome on club rides.
 All rides have assigned ride coordinators.
 Each ride participant must sign a release and waiver of liability before the ride and must wear a helmet meeting CPSC requirements.

 The club annually sponsors two event rides which are widely publicized and draw cyclists from throughout the Northwest.
-These rides are the Monster Cookie Metric Century Bicycle Ride on the last Sunday in April and the Peach of a Century in late August.
+The Monster Cookie Metric Century Bicycle Ride is normally held on the last Sunday in April.
+The 2021 Peach of a Century, normally held in August, was canceled.

 The club's newsletter, Spokes, is published 10 times each year.
 The newsletter provides members with the monthly rides list and includes other information and articles of interest to local bicyclists.
 The current and past issues of the newsletter and information on how to submit articles for publication are available on-line.